Guidelines for Reopening Safely

 Yes, the Pyramid is upside down.
 This “Pyramid of Prevention” graphic shows the best measures that can be used in the workplace to stop the spread of COVID-19, starting with the most effective measures at the top.
 The inverted pyramid shape is especially useful to visualize the best practices for “reopening” the workplace because it shows what measures are most effective and should be the highest priority.

-The priority levels in the Pyramid go from Physical Distancing at the top (the most important precaution), descending down through levels of priority to PPE (Personal Protective Equipment) such as face masks at the bottom.
+The priority levels in the Pyramid go from Physical Distancing at the top (the most important precaution), descending down through levels of priority to Keep It Clean.
 All the prevention measures are important, but some of them are much more important because they are much more effective.

 Make Space in the Place